dkw-aau/Jazero/README.md

 The repository for the connectors to communicate with Jazero can be found <a href="https://github.com/dkw-aau/Jazero/tree/main/JDLC">here</a>.
 There is both a C, Java connector, and Python connector.

-<u>Commands to insert tables and embeddings must be executed on the machine running Jazero.</u>
+<u>Commands to insert embeddings must be executed on the machine running Jazero.</u>

 ### Jazero Web
 This repository has a web interface to interact with an instance of Jazero.